fossasia/pslab-scripts/docs/network_connection_manual.md

-# Connecting a User Device (PC or Phone) to the PSLab Sensorbox' File Server
+# Connecting a User Device (PC or Phone) to the File Server

 After the PSLab Sensorbox is connected to electricity, the WiFi Hotspot is automatically initialized.
 Once the users PC/ Phone is now connected to this WiFi Hotspot, a formal network connection can be initialized to access the PSLab Sensorbox' file server.